soumak77/firebase-mock/README.md

 assert(gotValue === true);
 ```

-## API

-All the regular Firebase methods are(?) supported.
-In addition, the following test-related methods exist:

-### flush

-    @param {boolean|int} [delay] in milliseconds
-    @returns {MockFirebase}

-Invoke all the operations that have been queued thus far.
-If a numeric delay is passed, this
-occurs asynchronously.
-Otherwise, it is a synchronous event (at the time `flush` is called).

-This allows Firebase to be used in synchronous tests without waiting for async callbacks.
-It also
-provides a rudimentary mechanism for simulating locally cached data (events are triggered
-synchronously when you do `on('value')` or `on('child_added')`)

-If you call this multiple times with different delay values, you can invoke the events out
-of order, as might happen on a network with some latency, or if multiple users update values in rapid succession.

-### autoFlush

-    @param {int|boolean} [delay] in milliseconds

-Automatically trigger a `flush` after each operation.
-If a numeric delay is passed, the flush is performed asychronously after the delay.
-If `true` is passed, `flush` is triggered synchronously, immediately after data is changed or handlers are added.
-Passing `false` disables `autoFlush`

-### failNext

-    @param {String} methodName currently only supports `set`, `update`, `push` (with data) and `transaction`
-    @param {String|Error} error

-Simulate a failure by specifying that the next invocation of methodName should fail with the provided error.

-## getData

-@returns {*}

-Returns a copy of the current data

-## changeAuthState

-Manually set user data with the parameters specified in the Firebase [`auth`](https://www.firebase.com/docs/web/api/firebase/onauth.html) docs

-## getEmailUser

-Get a user that was created with [createUser](https://www.firebase.com/docs/web/api/firebase/createuser.html)

 # Proxying Firebase

 When writing unit tests, you'll probably want to patch calls to `Firebase` in your source code with `MockFirebase`.